COMMITTING TODAY TO A BETTER TOMORROW.

 Thornton manages over 140 miles of trails and 2500+ acres of parks and open space for residents to enjoy.
 Our H2Overhaul for sustainable landscapes is a tiered approach for the future of our open spaces.
 With low to no maintenance, we allow existing high-water plants and grasses to expire, and we will replace them with native, low-water alternatives.
 Learn more at Naturally Thornton.

 Stay informed about your water account with WaterSmart.
 Just create a WaterSmart profile and set alerts, get text reminders, track and compare your consumption, find leaks, get personalized tips on ways to save, and lots more.
-Sign up here.
+Sign up to establish your WaterSmart profile.

 Water Use Rules

 In 2021, Thornton incorporated permanent Water Use Rules into the City Code.
 But you can water lean and still stay green.
 Our new Watering Guide contains some of the new rules and provides a guide for watering up to three days per week.
-For complete Water Use Rules visit our Saving Outdoors page.
-Get your Watering Guide here.
+For complete Water Use Rules visit our Saving Outdoors page and get your Watering Guide.

 Rebates* & Free Services